 The Featherweight has a longer bolt throw and a much larger loading port than the Mountain Rifle.
 This makes it easier and faster to reload, a matter of little importance until an emergency arises.

 It is this collection small features, unnoticed by many newbie hunters and shooters, as well as its fundamentally sound design, that has made the Model 70's reputation as the "Rifleman's Rifle."
 Many knowledgeable experts regard the Model 70 as the finest bolt action ever designed for a hunting rifle.
-It has been chosen as the basis for many fancy American made custom rifles.
+It has been chosen as the basis for many fancy custom rifles.

-The bottom iron is mostly aluminum to conserve weight, but the hinged floorplate itself is steel.
-The floorplate release is a small button at the front of the trigger guard, which is satisfactory but not particularly easy to operate.
+The bottom iron is mostly aluminum to reduce weight, but the hinged floor plate is steel.
+The floor plate release is a small button at the front of the trigger guard, which is satisfactory, but not particularly easy to operate.
 Iron sights are not supplied, but studs for detachable sling swivels are.

-The basic specifications for the 6.5x55 Model 70 Classic Featherweight are as follows: magazine capacity 5 rounds; barrel length 22"; overall length 42"; length of pull 13.5"; drop at comb 9/16"; drop at heel 7/8"; nominal weight 7 pounds.
+The basic specifications for the 6.5x55 Model 70 Classic Featherweight are as follows: magazine capacity five rounds; barrel length 22 inches; overall length 42 inches; length of pull 13-1/2 inches; drop at comb 9/16 inch; drop at heel 7/8 inch; nominal weight seven pounds.

 The Leupold scope has a Mil-dot reticle and the Weaver scope has a standard plex reticle.
-The Mil-dot is probably a little better for target shooting as it has finer crosswires.
+The Mil-dot is probably a little better for target shooting, as it has finer crosswires.
 These are both very good scopes that give a sharp, clear view of the target.

-These are are "popular priced" (not premium) loads; the retail price of a box of either type of ammunition is similar at our local gun shop.
+These are are "popular priced" (not premium) factory loads commonly used in hunting rifles.
+The retail price of a box of either brand of ammunition is similar at our local gun shop.
 We did not purchase any special ammo for this comparison.

 The shooting results

-To set the stage, Gordon and I did all shooting at the Isaac Walton range near Eugene.
+Gordon and I did all of the shooting at the Izaak Walton range near Eugene, Oregon.
 This is an outdoor facility with 25, 50, 100 and 200 yard rifle ranges.
 We tried to pick days with decent weather and minimal wind, but we were outdoors and there is always some air movement.

 Anyone trying to choose between these two rifles will have to look beyond intrinsic accuracy.
 Which is as it should be; intrinsic accuracy is seldom the most important attribute of any hunting rifle.

-Because it is lighter than the Featherweight it would be easier to carry long distances over rough terrain, an important factor in a mountain rifle.
-But, unlike ultra-light mountain rifles, it retains enough weight to also be a good shooting rifle.
-Neither of us would have it any lighter.
+Because it is about 1/2 pound lighter than the Featherweight it would be easier to carry long distances over rough terrain, an important factor in a mountain rifle.
+However, unlike ultra-light mountain rifles, it retains enough weight to also be a decent rifle to shoot.
+Neither of us would want it any lighter.